tesseract-ocr/tessdoc/Compiling.md

 - mingw-w64-i686-toolchain for building mingw32 packages
 - mingw-w64-x86_64-toolchain for building mingw64 packages

-To build the release package, use PKGBUILD from https://github.com/Alexpux/MINGW-packages/tree/master/mingw-w64-tesseract-ocr
+To build the tesseract-ocr release package, use PKGBUILD from https://github.com/Alexpux/MINGW-packages/tree/master/mingw-w64-tesseract-ocr

-To build from the GitHub source, create a PKGBUILD with the following commands.
+To build tesseract-ocr from the GitHub source, create a PKGBUILD with the following commands.

 ```
 #